anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 <img width="555"  height="726" alt="Full Blown steps" src="https://user-images.githubusercontent.com/12598420/45925567-ef007780-bf0f-11e8-8daf-12e7c8a12b82.png">

-To complete the `D` part the CRUD operation(if your application has implemented this operation), you can simply add one more step or 2 more steps as below to verify it works perfectly ok.
+To complete the `D` part the CRUD operation(if our application has implemented this operation), we can simply add one more step or 2 more steps as below to verify it works perfectly ok.

 <img width="504"  height="272" alt="Delete steps" src="https://user-images.githubusercontent.com/12598420/45928093-f2a6f500-bf35-11e8-8d4c-202849917c06.png">